What's the Deal with Five Card PLO?

 PLO on steroids

 As is the case in PLO, the hands with Aces in PLO5 are not always a slam-dunk raise/reraise preflop.
-This effect is noticeable since equities run even more smoothly in the PLO5 than in PLO; therefore, you will very rarely be able to get it in preflop with a significant equity edge (however, a premium AA hand, like AAJJT double suited, will have a 60-40 equity lead over trash AA, like AA2T7 single-suited).
-As a result, you'll often have to play postflop with reasonably deep stacks, and that's where you'll be rewarded for correct preflop selection.
+This effect is noticeable since equities run even more smoothly in the PLO5 than in PLO.
+As a result, you will very rarely be able to get it in preflop with a significant equity edge (however, a premium AA hand, like AAJJT double suited, will have a 60-40 equity lead over trash AA, like AA2T7 singlesuited).

 For example, flopping a top pair in No Limit Hold'em is usually a good enough spot to put a considerable or even all your chips into the pot.
 The same is rare in PLO - only the top pairs with well-connected side cards are played aggressively or can withstand aggression.
 In PLO5, top pairs are even more vulnerable, meaning that most of the time, only the absolute best combinations with the perfectly lined side cards can continue when facing aggression.